shwethabm/magic-trick/README.md

-# magic-trick
+# Magic-Trick
-a program in c
+a program in c to do a magic trick.